 Only comes in red

-This RAM kit has more than 2,000 reviews with an average of 5 stars.
+This memory kit has more than 2,000 reviews with an average of 5 stars.
 It offers a good price to performance ratio and– since this kit is manufactured by G.SKILL– you can rest assured knowing it’s backed by a lifetime warranty.

 Things To Consider